24 Best Internship Offer Letter Examples (Free Templates)

 Create a position

 Once positions have been created or identified, the company should post the position or offer online or through a credible staffing agency.
-The post should contain information about the requirements that should be met by individuals applying for the internship position.
+Information about the prerequisites that candidates for the internship position must fulfill should be included in the post.

 Companies must then review applicants’ resumes to help them come up with a shortlist of qualified candidates.
 The qualifications of the selected candidates should match the requirements indicated in the job posting.